dawillcox/configured_mail_sender/DOCUMENTATION.rst

     a custom extension of the abstract base ``MailSender`` class you can put the class path of that class here as ``protocol``.
-(The ``configured_mail_sender`` unit tests use this feature if you want to seen how that works.)
+(The ``configured_mail_sender`` unit tests use this feature if you want to see how that works.)
 The remaining settings here apply only to the SMTP protocol.

 server